 We weren’t sitting anywhere near each other on the flight so I caught up on some work.
 After we landed Katie and I met up.
 I had a proposition for her.
 If she could wait until morning I would love to go with her to the lake.
 She was quite grateful for the idea and agreed wholeheartedly.
 She hadn’t really wanted to go there by herself anyway.
 We went to get her rental car, and she then drove me to my meeting after we got our hotel room.

 After my meeting she picked me up and we stopped for some take-out and went back to the room.
 After getting situated and sitting down with our dinners, Katie began where she left off.
 “Jack,” Katie said, “had assured her that he would get into a boat on the port side.
 Rose realized later, of course, that Jack wasn’t telling the truth and that he just wanted her to be safe and to get away from the ship.
-He was probably afraid she would do something crazy and go down with him on the ship.”
+He was probably afraid she would do something crazy and end up going down with him on the ship.”
 We both stopped and thought about what had to be going through Rose’s mind at that time, or even Jack’s for that matter.
 It had to be heart-breaking.

 Katie began again, “Rose told me that she knew he was lying when, as long as she was close enough to the ship to see, she never saw him move from that spot where he had put her into the lifeboat.”
 We paused a minute to take in that image.
 Katie then added, “This brings us to a critical part of the story.
 Rose had a habit of playing with her father’s necklace when she was nervous or upset.
 When she realized Jack was going to die she automatically reached for the necklace, and it was gone.
 Somewhere between the two trips from her cabin or climbing into the lifeboat she had lost it.
 This was double-devastation to her, especially since it held the only photo of her father she would ever have.”